xavierlacot/joli.js/README.markdown

     var database1 = joliLibrary.connect('first_database');
     var database2 = joliLibrary.connect('second_database');

+It is also possible to install existing databases bundled with the application:

+    var joli = require('path/to/joli').connect('your_database_name', '/path/to/database.sqlite');

 ## Configuration

 ### Database connection creation
 If you included joli.js with `Titanium.include()`, there is one single required configuration step: configuring the database name.
 This can be done in only one line, which has to be put before every call to joli.js's API:

     joli.connection = new joli.Connection('your_database_name');

 If you prefered to load joli.js as a CommonJS module, it is not necessary to write this configuration instruction.
 However, you still may want to change the database name of a connection, and in that case you'll want to use this command.

 ### Models configuration